 Defining a Reasonable Accommodation

-It is very common for employers to obfuscate what exactly they define as being a reasonable accommodation.
-An accommodation is anything that allows a qualified employee with a disability to perform their job.
-Such accommodations take many forms depending on the employee’s disability, but most often include:
+A reasonable accommodation is anything that allows a qualified employee with a disability to perform their job.
+Because the ADA wants disabled persons to have the same opportunities as everyone else, these accommodations simply level the playing field to make it fair for those with disabilities.
+Such accommodations take many forms, depending on the employee’s disability, but most often include:

 - Providing temporary work specialists to aid in training for the job